zinzy/zinzy.website-v2/_pages/Site.md

 ---
 share: true
-title: "Site"
+title: "About this website"
-subtitle: "Notes on the what, why, and how of this website"
 layout: page
 ---
 I grew up on the Internet in a time when social media meant writing comments on other people's hand-built blogs.
 I remember a sense of whimsy, endless curiosity, and a beautiful lack of information overload.
 It instilled in me a deep appreciation for hand-crafted websites.
 This is one of them.

 ### Principles
-I believe the web should be accessible, transparent, and sustainable.
+I believe things on the web should be <mark>accessible, transparent, and sustainable</mark>.
 In making this website, I do my best to keep in mind the following sources of inspiration:

 - [Brutalist web design principles](https://brutalist-web.design/)
 - [The a11y project](https://www.a11yproject.com/)